About the Foundation

 The Foundation also sponsors the annual Lamplighter Awards Banquet to honor educators and the students whose lives the educators have touched.
 All proceeds from this event benefit the Foundation's Great Rewards for Great Ideas Program, the Campus Initiative Grant Program, and the John W. Harrison, Jr. Academic Field Trip Grant Program.

-To date, the Longview ISD Foundation has funded forty-seven Campus Initiative Grants for a total of $138,872.58.
+Since 2008, the Longview ISD Foundation, Inc. has funded 52 Campus Initiative Grants for a total of $158,430.72.
+The Foundation believes that this grant program, targeting overall campus improvement, complements the Foundation’s annual Great Rewards for Great Ideas Program.
 The Foundation believes that this grant program, targeting overall campus improvement, complements the Foundation’s annual Great Rewards for Great Ideas Program.

 The Longview ISD Foundation also offers continuing education scholarships to Longview ISD educators who wish to remain in the classroom and provide direct services to students.
 The Foundation especially wants to help educators who are pursuing advanced degrees and certification in critical teaching shortage areas, such as bilingual education, science, and math.
 The Foundation also wants to help educators who are teaching in the district's STEM and STEAM education programs.